TheCodear/PSE-eonum-docrepo/PoC/PoC-Report.md

 - Everytime a search is made the whole index has to be searched.
 - If something should corrupt the dataset the loss is bigger and takes more time to recover than having multiple tables containing only the data of one source.

 Having multiple tables to maintain is more work.
-The minimum steps are outlined here:
+The minimum steps for each new pdf source are outlined here:

-For each new pdf source the following steps have to be made:
+#### model

-- model
+- create model for new source.

-create model for new source.
+-
 - indexed fields

 - short entry

 ```